MattiaG-afk/gentoodebrpm/README.md

 cd debrpm
 sudo make
 ```
+## Uninstall packages
+The option is currently optional.
+Be careful when using it as it may delete important folders (it deletes all directories marked inside the log file, so it cannot be used when using / as root directory)
 ## Wait, wait, wait...
 * Use debrpm only if the package you need is not present in the repositories of the package manager of your GNU/Linux operating system;
 * Installing a package with debrpm when it has already been installed with the package manager of your GNU/Linux operating system may harm your system